The non-orientable 4-genus for knots with 8 or 9 crossings: Introduction

 \subsection{Organization}

 In Section \ref{SectionBackground} we provide needed background material.
 We remind the reader of the definition of the Brown invariant, introduce non-oriented band moves on knot diagrams, and review the Goeritz form of a knot and Donaldson's Diagonalization Theorem.
 The main results of this section are the obstruction Theorems \ref{TheoremWithLowerBoundOnGamma4WhenSigmaPlus4ArfEqual2}, \ref{TheoremWithLowerBoundOnGamma4WhenSigmaPlus4ArfEqual4} and \ref{TheoremWithLowerBoundOnGamma4WhenSigmaPlus4ArfEqual0}.
 Section \ref{SectionWhereWeCalculateStuff} looks at all 70 knots with crossing number 8 or 9, and employs the techniques from Section \ref{SectionBackground} to compute their values of $\gamma_4$, providing proofs of Theorems \ref{8CrossingKnots} and \ref{9CrossingKnots}.
 Section \ref{SectionOnConcludingRemarks} concludes with some observations and open questions.
-3mm {\bf Acknowledgements} We wish to thank Pat Gilmer and Chuck Livingston for helpful comments.